Programme

 By Dr Luke McCrone (Centre for Higher Education Research & Scholarship)

-Findings from research into student engagement with various Imperial campus learning spaces will be presented in this interactive workshop.
+Findings from research into student engagement with various Imperial campus learning spaces was presented in this interactive workshop.
 Group discussions around existing use of campus space will support participants to reflect on more effective use of space as part of an enhanced learning and wellbeing strategy.

 By Dr Aaron Lett and Dr Aygul Dagbasi (Department of Metabolism, Digestion & Reproduction)

-Explore the vital connection between nutrition, health and learning in this interactive session.
+This session explored the vital connection between nutrition, health and learning.
 Learn how your diet can fuel your mind and body, to help enhance your focus, memory, and overall academic performance.
 Gain practical tips to optimise your diet for better learning outcomes.

 Theme: How do you build a supportive learning community?

-Staff facilitator: Dr Isabel Rabey (Department of Physics)
+Staff facilitator: Dr Jon Fenton (Department of Physics)

 By Dr Richard Bale and Dr Tiffany Chiu (Centre for Higher Education Research & Scholarship)

-Explore how competition impacts learning and collaboration.
-Discuss strategies to balance individual achievement with a collaborative approach, aligning with Imperial Graduate Attributes and preparing for life beyond university.
+This session explored how competition impacts learning and collaboration.
+It discussed strategies to balance individual achievement with a collaborative approach, aligning with Imperial Graduate Attributes and preparing for life beyond university.

-This interactive session explores the importance of giving and receiving constructive feedback.
-Students will engage in activities that demonstrate how feedback strengthens peer relationships, enhances learning, and contributes to a more connected academic community.
+This interactive session explored the importance of giving and receiving constructive feedback.
+Students engaged in activities that demonstrate how feedback strengthens peer relationships, enhances learning, and contributes to a more connected academic community.

 By Dr Mark Anderson (Centre for Higher Education Research and Scholarship), Dr Jakub L Radzikowski (Department of Chemistry)

-Join us for a presentation and an exhibition as we share insights and experiences from the Chemical Kitchen’s World of Food intercultural project.
+A presentation and an exhibition that shares insights and experiences from the Chemical Kitchen’s World of Food intercultural project.
 Discover how the fusion of science and culture through food can inspire creativity, collaboration, and mutual understanding in exciting ways.

 By Daniel Mitelpunkt (Digital Media Lab) and Helen McKenna (Interdisciplinary EdTech Lab)

-In this session, we will explore together a range of digital learning media and tools that can support your learning.
-We will discuss how these tools can complement your study strategies and enhance your learning experience, and how to engage with them critically in a way that suits your personal learning.
-As the session will be collaborative and interactive, you will have the opportunity to try these tools, ask questions, and share your thoughts.
+This session explored a range of digital learning media and tools that can support your learning.
+It discussed how these tools can complement your study strategies and enhance your learning experience, and how to engage with them critically in a way that suits your personal learning.